wpcodefactory/file-renaming-on-upload/readme.txt

 ## 🏆 Do More: PRO Version##

-For those who would like to go further and beyond, we have a premium version of [Rename Media Files: Improve Your WordPress SEO](https://wpfactory.com/item/file-renaming-on-upload-wordpress-plugin/?utm_source=wporg&utm_medium=organic&utm_campaign=readme) plugin.
+For those who would like to go further and beyond, we have a premium version of [Rename Media Files: Improve Your SEO](https://wpfactory.com/item/file-renaming-on-upload-wordpress-plugin/?utm_source=wporg&utm_medium=organic&utm_campaign=readme) plugin.

 ### 🏆 Rename Media on Upload Based on ANYTHING ###